 The IP address of the participant's public-network interface or one of several magic values.
 The value %any for the local endpoint signifies an address to be filled in (by automatic keying) during negotiation.
-If the local peer initiates the connection setup the routing table will be queried to determine the correct local IP address.
-In case the local peer is responding to a connection setup then any IP address that is assigned to a local interface will be accepted.
-The value %any4 restricts address selection to IPv4 addresses, the value %any6 reistricts address selection to IPv6 addresses.
+If the local peer initiates the connection setup the routing table will be queried to determine the correct rightallowany is a modifier for right, making it behave as %any although a concrete IP address has been assigned.
+Recommended for dynamic IP addresses that can be resolved by DynDNS at IPsec startup or update time.